 Other casting decisions have been made as well with Hubert Point-Du Jour, Jessica Allain, Mishel Prada, Nhung Kate, and Ben Robson joining on in short order after Woodell and Gibson were announced.

 In February 2022, as reported by Comic Book, five new actors were added to the cast of the prequel John Wick series: Katie McGrath (Supergirl), Ray McKinnon (Deadwood), Adam Shapiro (Steve Jobs), Mark Musashi (The Last Witch Hunter), and Marina Mazepa (Malignant).

 While we don’t yet know the full name of McGrath’s character in this John Wick series, we know what role she’ll fill.
 She will be The Adjudicator, a role introduced in 2019’s John Wick: Chapter 3 — Parabellum by Asia Kate Dillon.

 Musashi and Mazepa will play assassins working for the High Table, reportedly with the interesting names Hansel and Gretel.
 McKinnon is playing someone named Jenkins and Shapiro is a character named Lemmy, but little else is known about their roles.

-IS KEANU REEVES IN THE JOHN WICK SERIES?
+KEANU REEVES WILL NOT APPEAR IN THE JOHN WICK SERIES

 The new series will be a prequel to the John Wick franchise, taking place in the 1970s with a younger version of Winston as one of the main characters.
 From some early notes about the series, it looks like they will take a bit of historical context from the era, especially the happenings of New York City to help provide some of the series backdrops.